-CPSU understands the bill covers custodial workers rather than officers defined in the Corrections Act 1986.
-Occupations not included may be exposed to occupational violence inside the prison but not captured by definition.
-Custodial workers should, in our view, be included, as these people work closely with prisoners or within prison areas.
+CPSU understands the Bill covers "custodial workers" rather than "officers" defined in Corrections Act 1986.
+Occupations not included that may be exposed to occupational violence inside a prison but not captured by the definition of "custodial worker" should, in our view also be included, as these people work closely with prisoners or within prisoner areas.